MicrosoftDocs/azure-dev-docs/articles/javascript/graphql-developer-guide.md

 ---
 title: GraphQL Developer Guide on Azure
-description: Understand how to use GraphQL on Azure.
-Learn how to use GraphQL with Azure Functions, Azure App Service, Azure Cosmos DB, and more. ms.topic: conceptual ms.date: 09/06/2023 ms.custom: devx-track-js, devx-graphql
+description: Bring or build your GraphQL applications on Azure, host your existing GraphQL applications or build GraphQL endpoints to data without changes to your code. ms.topic: conceptual ms.date: 09/06/2023 ms.custom: devx-track-js, devx-graphql
-#CustomerIntent: As a developer new to Azure, I want to understand how to bring or build GraphQL applications with Azure.
+#CustomerIntent: As a developer new to Azure, I want to understand how to bring or build GraphQL applications with Azure so that my application runs without any more work than is necessary.
 ---

 # What is GraphQL on Azure?

+Bring or build your GraphQL applications on Azure, host your existing GraphQL applications or build GraphQL endpoints to data without changes to your code.

 Understand how to use [GraphQL](https://graphql.org/) on Azure.

 * **Bring** GraphQL applications to the Azure web app hosting services such as Static Web Apps, App Service, and Azure Functions.
 * **Build** GraphQL endpoints to your existing data sources without adding GraphQL infrastructure.
+Integrate microservices, stitching together calls to existing backed services, using [API Managment](/azure/api-management/graphql-apis-overview) or access to database via GraphQL using [Data API builder](/azure/data-api-builder/overview-to-data-api-builder).

 ## What is GraphQL?